 I understand the financial pressure behind the legalization of recreational marijuana and moreover, I respect people who argue for expanding medical marijuana usage.

-It might be true that prescribing marijuana for a narrow group of population such as patients with uncontrolled cancer pain would be defensible.
+It might be true that prescribing marijuana for a narrow group of the population such as patients with uncontrolled cancer pain would be defensible.

-But I’m concerned that using the name of “medical marijuana” as an excuse to prescribe this drug to larger group of people without strong evidence of its benefits and understanding its long-term harms could backfire.
+But I’m concerned that using the name of “medical marijuana” as an excuse to prescribe this drug to a larger group of people without strong evidence of its benefits and understanding its long-term harms could backfire.

-I believe that medical providers should be cautious with promoting marijuana usage until we’ve sound data on its benefits and long-term harms and until we’ve a better standardization of marijuana related products.
+I believe that medical providers should be cautious with promoting marijuana usage until we’ve sound data on its benefits and long-term harms and until we’ve a better standardization of marijuana-related products.